by Katharine Hansen Ph.D.

 As noted in our article How to Capitalize on the Looming Skills Shortage a 2006 study by a consortium of business-research organizations especially singled out writing skills as deficient among high-school community-college and four-year college grads.
 A leader from one of the organizations Susan R. Meisinger president and CEO of the Society for Human Resources Management said “The importance of learning to communicate in writing and orally is paramount.
 Communication is a critical skill in the workplace and one that many new entrants lack.”

-While improving even one worker’s weak writing skills is a daunting undertaking a few tips and suggestions may bring a bit of clarity to the workplace writing scene and help those who write on the job to develop a competitive advantage.
-Kay for example advises that “if you want to move up in your career writing is key because the higher up you go the more writing you’ll do.”
+Improving even one worker’s weak writing skills is a daunting undertaking; a few tips and suggestions may bring a bit of clarity to the workplace writing scene and help those who write on the job to develop a competitive advantage.
+Focus on increasing your writing skills if you want to move up in your career.

-- Writing in Toronto’s Globe and Mail Ingrid Sapona exhorts writers to focus on style organization layout and reader-focused writing.
-The easiest way to address the last point is to “imagine you are telling a story to an intelligent friend” Sapona writes.
-Use storytelling to establish rapport and avoid dull tedious prose.
+- Writing in Toronto’s Globe and Mail, Ingrid Sapona exhorts writers to focus on style organization layout and reader-focused writing.
+The easiest way to address the last point is to “imagine you are telling a story to an intelligent friend,” Sapona writes.
+She advises writers to use storytelling to establish rapport and avoid dull, tedious prose.

 - The College Board’s study noted that the most sought-after skills are accuracy clarity spelling punctuation grammar and conciseness.

-- Short writing workshops lasting only a few days may not be enough to revamp writing skills Hogan says.
-The focus instead should be on improving writing actually conducted in the workplace.
+- Short writing workshops that only last a few days may not be enough to revamp your writing skills.
+You focus should be on improving writing actually used in the workplace.